samerawada92/gitbookHelp/user-guide/web-terminal/user-widgets/trade-ticket/mutual-funds-trade-ticket.md

 ![](../../../../.gitbook/assets/screenshot-2020-07-09-at-19.47.19.png)

-## Mutual Funds Trading in ETNA Trader Mobile
+## Mutual Funds Trading in TTG-SIM Trader Mobile

 Mutual funds trading can also be performed on the go using our mobile apps that have complete functionality on par with their web counterpart.
-You can use ETNA Trader for iOS and Android to purchase, sell, exchange, or liquidate mutual funds.
+You can use TTG-SIM Trader for iOS and Android to purchase, sell, exchange, or liquidate mutual funds.
 Dividends, short-term, and long-term gains can similarly be reinvested.

 ![](../../../../.gitbook/assets/file_001-3-_iphonexspacegrey_portrait.png)